Imagine this: It’s Thursday evening. You just hit deploy on your latest software update.

 Penetration testing (or pentesting) is a cybersecurity exercise where professionals attempt to discover and exploit vulnerabilities in a computer system or application.
 Sometimes, it’s referred to as “white hat hacking” or a form of “ethical” hacking.

-Pentesting is a step up from roleplaying or simulated exercises.
-With pentesting, the attack is real.
+Penetration testing is a step up from roleplaying or simulated exercises.
+With penetration testing, the attack is real.
 Our pentesting professionals will do their very best to break into your application to discover exactly where your security vulnerabilities lie.
 They use techniques such as advanced threat modeling to identify and triage possible cybersecurity attack scenarios that are most likely to affect your business.

 However, it’s not a real cybersecurity breach because your system won’t sustain any damages.
 On the contrary to a real cybersecurity breach, you won’t lose your files, face any fines, or any of the other consequences.
 Any vulnerabilities your pentesters discover are only used to help improve your security.